Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

     | Key Vault | `Bicep/modules/microsoft.keyvault.vaults` |
     | Machine Learning service | `Bicep/modules/microsoft.machinelearningservices.workspaces` |

-1. Open the `deploy.Bicep` from Lab 1.
+1. Open the `deploy.bicep` from Lab 1.
 In this file you still have the module reference set to the local file.

     <img src="./media/Lab8/localRef.png" alt="Local reference" height="300">